| ,

 Companies across the United States have been looking for guidance on the federal minimum wage increases scheduled for January 1, 2025.

 But on November 15, 2024, a federal district court in Texas struck down the overtime rules.
-The court ruled that the Department of Labor (DOL) had exceeded its authority by raising the minimum annual salary for exemption as executive, administrative, or professional employees under the Fair Labor Standards Act.
+The court ruled that the Department of Labor (DOL) had exceeded its authority by raising the minimum annual salary for exempt executive, administrative, and professional employees under the Fair Labor Standards Act.

 This ruling invalidates all of the new overtime regulations, including the increases that took effect in July 2024 and the additional increases scheduled for January 1, 2025.